 playground and a modern bathhouse.
 Camping costs $15-$18 and is first-come, first-served.

 includes folk, blues, big-band, bluegrass, Dixieland jazz, Celtic and

 '50s classics.
-Tickets are $15 in advance, $10 for students.
+Tickets are $15 in advance, $20 at the gate, free for children 15 and under.
 Brats and beer are sold

 For more, see Summer nights in Solon Springs.